sjsu-library/unionist/_items/unionist--text-0318.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: "<em>Temperance Document</em>—Rob’t K. Greenville Edinburgh, has prepared a document regarding the moral and<br>physical properties of ardent spirits, embodying a most unequivocal testimony<br>against them from upwards of four hundred and forty of the most eminent<br>physicians in Scotland, England and Ireland.
-This document without suggesting<br>any measures in regard to the pernicious liquids, has been submitted to the<br>consideration of the members of both houses of Parliament.<br>"
+transcription: "<em>Temperance Document</em> —Rob’t K. Greenville Edinburgh, has prepared a document regarding the moral and physical properties of ardent spirits, embodying a most unequivocal testimony against them from upwards of four hundred and forty of the most eminent physicians in Scotland, England and Ireland.
+This document without suggesting any measures in regard to the pernicious liquids, has been submitted to the consideration of the members of both houses of Parliament. "
 scholarlyNotes:
 commentary:
 relatedPeople: Robert K. Greenville